liveha/NMBU-BIO326/metaG_assembly.md

 #SBATCH --partition=smallmem # smallmem 1-100 GB RAM, hugemem > 100 GB.

 #Load your modules:
-module --quiet purge  #Reset the modules to the system default module load canu/1.9-GCCcore-8.3.0-Java-11  #load canu module
+module load canu #load canu module

 #CHANGE THESE PATHS:
 inpath='/PATH/TO/MY_FASTQ'          #This is the directory where your fastq files are located, see TIPS1